-Inflation hits the fixed salary workers harder because salaries usually don’t move as fast as the increase in prices.
+Inflation hits the fixed-salary workers harder because salaries usually move slower than the price increase.
 So if you are earning a fixed income, the first thing you need to do is to adjust your spending habits.

 Another example is if you're using too much electricity on lights, appliances, and air-conditioning, there is no harm in cutting back in the meantime.

-Since the prices of goods and services are increasing at a faster rate than the usual salary could keep up, it would be helpful if you’ll choose to buy alternative brands than what you would typically purchase.
+Since the prices of goods and services are increasing faster than the usual salary could keep up, it would be helpful if you choose to buy alternative brands than what you would typically purchase.

-For example, if you usually prefer a particular brand of processed meat, such as corned beef or hotdogs, you may want to choose a cheaper brand to maintain the quantity of what you’re buying.
+For example, if you prefer a particular brand of processed meat, such as corned beef or hotdogs, choose a cheaper brand to maintain the quantity you're buying.

-The emergence of online shopping in the Philippines has caused people to spend more than what we’d usually spend when we are in physical stores, like malls.
+The emergence of online shopping in the Philippines has caused people to spend more than they'd usually spend in physical stores, like malls and grocery stores.

-However, since the current trend of inflation, not only in our country but in the world, is alarming, it would be better to limit buying unnecessary items or unessential.
+However, since the current trend of inflation, not only in our country but worldwide, is alarming, it would be better to limit buying unnecessary or unessential items.

-What qualifies as unnecessary may be subjective, but using your money on more important expenses like food and utilities is wiser.
+What qualifies as unnecessary may be subjective, but using your money on more important expenses like food and utilities is better.

 The first three tips listed are all on the decrease your expenses side of the equation, while the next two are on the increase your income side.